wsbctechnicalblog/wsbctechnicalblog.github.io/content/EngineeringPractice-1.md

 We are busily creating Phase II, enabling a Search capability and populating the table cells based on a query to live *editable* data in SharePoint.

-In a future post, we will dig deaper into the Product Catalog; how it has eveloved to support and enhance our development teams navigation, eduction, and adoption of technology recommended for our development community.
+In a future post, we will dig deeper into the Product Catalog; how it has evoloved to support and enhance our development teams navigation, education, and adoption of technology recommended for our development community.

 ---